 If you apply through UCAS we aim to invite you attend a Visit Day between November and February.
 Our UCAS Visit Days are designed to provide you with an opportunity to learn more about us and what it would be like to study here.

-They are designed to give you a more in depth view of our degrees and department.
-You will have the opportunity to go to lunch in the students union with one of our current students, tour the department and facilities and attend brief talks, including a practical demonstration, on our research driven optional courses.
+They are designed to give you a more in depth view of our degrees and school.
+You will have the opportunity to go to lunch in the students union with one of our current students, tour the school and facilities and attend brief talks, including a practical demonstration, on our research driven optional courses.
 There will also be a talk on student life here in Southampton.

 We will be offering the option of an interview to applicants who book to attend a Wednesday Visit Day.
 These interviews will offer an opportunity for applicants to explain any special circumstances associated with their application and to demonstrate their enthusiasm and interest in Physics and Astronomy.
 These interviews will normally involve answering some basic physics questions and may be taken into account when making non-standard offers.
 They will also provide you with an opportunity to ask a member of the teaching staff questions about what it would be like to study here.